kuzzleio/documentation/src/sdk-reference/cpp/1/document/update/index.md

 Update a document in Kuzzle.

-Only documents in the persistent data storage layer can be updated.

 Conflicts may occur if the same document gets updated multiple times within a short timespan, in a database cluster.
 You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.